Kaluza-Klein tower and bubble nucleation in six dimensional Einstein-Maxwell theory: Introduction

 Whereas the values of physical parameters in the low energy effective field theory (EFT) can be measured experimentally, we expect that the underlying fundamental theory provides a dynamical mechanism explaining how these values are determined.
 In string theory, the moduli stabilization does the job : under the compactification, parameters in the 4-dimensional EFT are controlled by the size and the shape of the extra dimensions, which are fixed by the stabilization of scalars called moduli.
 Typically, a large number of possibilities for choosing the flux quanta in the six extra dimensions allow the moduli potential to have a local minimum \cite{Giddings:2001yu}, the collection of which is called the string landscape \cite{Susskind:2003kw}.
 But still, in order to explain the tiny, positive cosmological constant as we observe it, the moduli need to be stabilized at the metastable de Sitter (dS) vacuum, rather than the anti-de Sitter (AdS) vacuum.
 This is achieved by introducing the uplift generated by anti-branes in addition \cite{Kachru:2002gs}.
 Several models for the metastable dS vacuum built in this way have been proposed \cite{Kachru:2003aw, Balasubramanian:2005zx}, which contributed to the active debate on whether the metastable dS vacuum can be realized in the controllable parameter regime \cite{Dine:1985he}.

 The roles of the flux and the brane in the moduli stabilization can be simply illustrated by the toy model, the 6-dimensional Einstein-Maxwell theory compactified on $S^2$ with the magnetic flux through $S^2$ \cite{Freund:1980xh, Randjbar-Daemi:1982opc} (see \cite{Denef:2007pq} for a pedagogical review).
 In this model, the radion, the modulus determining the radius of $S^2$, is stabilized through the conspiracy of two potential terms, each of which is generated by the curvature of $S^2$ and the magnetic flux through $S^2$, respectively.
 This indeed is a typical way that the moduli are stabilized in string theory, in which the curvature term may be replaced by another flux term or the non-perturbative effect, depending on the model.
-Moreover, the uplift term for the metastable dS vacuum is provided by the positive 6-dimensional cosmological constant.
+Moreover, even though the origin is different, the positive 6-dimensional cosmological constant mimics the role of the uplift term.